 So I suggest you check on it.
 Install some good malware detection and clean-up tools, like CCleaner for instance, or Malwarebytes.

 Both of these software help us out in more ways than one.
 First, install a malware detection tool such as Malwarebytes.
-You can download the trial version of the tool from this link.

 Install and run the program.
 It will automatically scan and remove malicious files if found.
 After that, install a cleaning software, like CCleaner.